guotechfin/KrunoKnego.github.io/_posts/2015-01-25-extraction-and-compression-with-tar.md

 TAR stands for tape archive.
 In linux/unix systems it's available as a command that can handle extraction and compression of files and directories.
 TAR joins multiple files into one file.
 The compression or decompression for that matter occurs only when you use either z or j flag.
 You can use only one type of compression.
-If you decide to go with z flag then you'll be using GZIP and with j flag you'd be using BZIP2.
+If you decide to go with z flag then you'll be using GZIP and with j flag you'll be using BZIP2.
 TAR compressed files with z flag typically have extension <code>.tar.gz</code> or it's short form <code>.tgz</code>.
 Here you have complete list of short and long TAR suffixes: